andrewgiuliani/PyDGSRD/README.md

 <p align="center">
   <img src="https://github.com/andrewgiuliani/PyDGSRD/blob/main/srd.png" alt="SRD" width="300" >
 </p>
 <p align="center"> <i>High order approximation of an advecting pulse on a highly nonunform grid.
-The solutions on different elements is plotted with different colours.</i> <p align="center">
+The DG solution on each element is plotted with a different colour.</i> <p align="center">